ratchadj/docker-magento2/database/mysql56/data/README.md

+# Data folder

+docker container MySQL will use this folder for store structure , data of your database.

-# please leave it empty. this will be the folder that mysql store data ex. structure, data etc.
+leave it empty. it will have a file when you install your data into database.